russross/codegrinder/README.md

     TA service and one or more daycare services.

-    1. The TA service: this manages bookkeeping and runs on top of PostgreSQL.
+    1. The TA service: this manages bookkeeping and runs on top of SQLite 3.
 It interfaces with an LMS by acting as an LTI tool provider.
 An LMS such as Canvas hosts an assignment page, and directs students to the TA service complete with basic credentials, login information, and information about